 he Prodigy was founded in 1990 by Liam Howlett (keyboards) along with MC Maxim Reality (Real Name: Keith Palmer; rap vocals), Leeroy Thornhill (vocals) and Keith Flint (vocals) to bestow upon the Earth a kind of punk rock fusion with hip hop and techno terrorism at a time when the rave phenomenon was on the rise.

 Their debut EP was 1991's What Evil Lurks on the then fledgling 'XL' label.
-The following Christmas the rave anthem >Everybody In The Place rocketed to number 2 with their Charly single making 3.
-Proving that the Ravers had a sense of humor they would sample everything from Sesame Street a nd government TV ads warning children against playing with fire to a back beat of heavy dance and bass rhythms; the TV ad first appearing in a knock off of Arthur Brown's old classic Fire and made 11 in the UK.
+Taken from the album the following Christmas, the rave anthems Everybody In The Place rocketed to number 2, with Charly making 3 on its own.
+Proving that these ravers had a sense of humor, they would sample everything from Sesame Street and government TV ads warning children against playing with fire to a back beat of heavy dance and bass rhythms; the TV ad first appearing in a knock off of Arthur Brown's old classic Fire that made 11 in the UK.

 With The Prodigy Experience in 1992, Prodigy managed to lift themselves above the multitude of pretenders of the time with the remixing of classic hits and several of their own like Out Of Space.
 Advancing beyond the basic rave set, their live shows had increasingly become somewhat more advanced if not yet mainstream.
-Howlett's remixing skills were becoming in demand and, along with his work with Prodigy, he helped Dream Fr equency and Front 242.
+Howlett's remixing skills were becoming in demand and, along with his work with Prodigy, he helped Dream Frequency and Front 242.